QuinNguyen02/ChessGame/README.md

 This game was developed during the summer of 2022 while I was spending time in Vietnam with my family.
 Our big family has a tradition of playing chess whenever we gather for dinner on weekends.
 Typically, the grandchildren take turns playing with each other as well as with the adults.
 However, I found it inconvenient to carry such a large chessboard around when visiting my uncle's house.
 Thus, this online version was created.
 The background music is also my grandfather's favorite song.

 # General Implementation 🛠️
-**One-Player Mode**: The computer opponent is implemented using the minimax algorithm, which enables it to make the best possible moves by considering subsequent results.
+1. **One-Player Mode**: The computer opponent is implemented using the minimax algorithm, which enables it to make the best possible moves by considering subsequent results.
-**Scoring Scale**: To emphasize the importance of the King, its score is set significantly higher than that of other pieces, penalizing its loss more heavily.
+2. **Scoring System**: To emphasize the importance of the King, its score is set significantly higher than that of other pieces, penalizing its loss more heavily.

 # Room for Improvement 📈
 1. **One-Player Mode**:  I could improve the one-player mode by incorporating alpha-beta pruning into the minimax algorithm to eliminate unnecessary expansions in future steps.